priyamego123/react-native-assignment/Readme.md

 ### React Native App

-Navigate to the "ReacttaskApp" folder, which contains the React Native app.
+Navigate to the "ReactTaskApp" folder, which contains the React Native app.

 ```
-cd ReacttaskApp
+cd ReactTaskApp
 ```

 #### Installation